gofore/angular-basic-training/angular-advanced-topics/README.md

 ---

 # Directives
-- There are three kinds of directives in Angular 2:
+- There are three kinds of directives in Angular:
   - Components, which are basically selectors with templates and inputs and outputs
   - Structural directives, `ngFor` and `ngIf` are examples of these
   - Attribute directives